POSTS TAGGED: WebOS

-Posted February 13, 2012 By: Ian Stacy
+Posted February 13, 2012 at 03:00 pm by Ian Stacy

 Since HP announced the release of the webOS source code, the recently abandoned operating system has grown a rather loyal following.
 Progress has been made in homebrew development and in custom builds for webOS native devices.
 Many forum members have been clamoring for a port of webOS to Android devices for several months now.
 Initial ports were expected to appear for the Motorola Droid or its GSM counterpart, the Milestone, since the devices share the same OMAP3 3430 processor with the Palm Pre (the very first native webOS device).

-Posted January 26, 2012 By: liwen
+Posted January 26, 2012 at 09:08 am by liwen

 Since HP announced that it would open source webOS, there have been lots of questions on how exactly HP plans to do that, and what such a move could bring.
 While the future for webOS is still very much up in the air, the process of open sourcing the mobile operating system originally developed by Palm has now begun, with the release of the Enyo 1.0 source code and the introduction of the brand new Enyo 2.0.